-- Pioneer requires that once school has started, students must attend at least 3 school days before deciding to return to their home school. - Ontario High School will not allow students to return to Ontario after 5 school days have passed.
+- Pioneer requires that once school has started, students must attend at least 3 school days before making a decision to return to their home school. - Ontario High School will not allow students to return to Ontario after 5 school days have passed.